ros2/design/articles/130_ros_time.md

 `SteadyTime` will be typed differently than the interchangable `SystemTime` and `ROSTime`.
 This is because SystemTime and ROSTime have a common base class with runtime checks that they are valid to compare against each other.
-However SteadyTime is never comparable to SystemTime or SteadyTime so it would actually have a separate implementation of the same API.
+However SteadyTime is never comparable to SystemTime or ROSTime so it would actually have a separate implementation of the same API.
 Thus you could get protection from misusing them at compile time (in compiled languages) instead of only catching it at runtime.

 ### Public API